 Pastor Wendee M. Nitz was welcomed to OCCUMC.

-Sanctuary altar area receives a renovating new color scheme.
+Sanctuary altar area received a renovating new color scheme.